 Euthanasia means “mercy killing,” or in its original Greek, “good death.”
-In modern practice, euthanasia encompasses multiple practices including lethal injections, doctors assisting suicides through prescribing legal doses of drugs, and withholding basic care from non-terminal patients.
-In all cases, euthanasia is expressly intended to cause the death of a person.
+In modern usage, euthanasia encompasses multiple practices including lethal injections, doctors assisting suicides through prescribing legal doses of drugs, and withholding basic care from non-terminal patients.
+In all cases, euthanasia is purposefully intended to cause the death of a person.

 The Problem With Euthanasia

 Euthanasia is a direct threat to human dignity, patients’ rights, and the disabled.
 It endorses killing a patient as a solution to problems that can be solved through better medical or personal care.
 Real compassion for the dying comes through meeting all their needs: physical, emotional, and spiritual.
 The goal must be to eliminate suffering, not the persons who suffer.

 Patients should be allowed to die naturally.
 Patients are not obligated to use extraordinary or heroic medical treatment that would only prolong the dying process.
 Ordinary care and treatment should be provided to all patients to sustain their daily needs and comfort.
 When a person has clearly reached the end of their life, the focus of medical treatment may be switched from curing to caring, but never to killing.

 Euthanasia Threatens Patient's Rights